feynmanliang/Organic-Synthesis-Study-Guide/README.md

 [Download Synthesis In Brief](https://github.com/feynmanliang/Organic-Synthesis-Study-Guide/blob/master/brief/brief.pdf?raw=true)

-These notes are a summary of the organic synthesis unit of the Organic Chemistry II (CHEM-231) at Amherst College for the spring 2012 term.
+These notes are a summary of the organic synthesis unit of the spring 2012 Organic Chemistry II (CHEM-231) course at Amherst College.
 I created these notes both to help myself and others better understand and centralize the tools available for organic synthesis.

 The notes are split into two files:
  * ***brief*** provides an overview of various retrosynthetic patterns and summarizes the rules for organic synthesis.